pingcap/tidb/docs/tidb_http_api.md

     ```
     *Hint: For the column which field type is timezone dependent, e.g. `timestamp`, convert its value to UTC timezone.*

-1. Get All DDL Jobs History Information
+1. Get All ddl Jobs History Information

     ```shell
     curl http://{TiDBIP}:10080/ddl/history